1995 South American Women's Football Championship

-The 1995 South American Women's Football Championship (Campeonato Sudamericano de Fútbol Femenino 1995) was held in Uberlândia, Brazil between January 8 and 22.
+The 1995 South American Women's Football Championship (Campeonato Sudamericano de Fútbol Femenino 1995) was held in Uberlândia, Brazil between 8 and 22 January.
 It was the second staging of the South American Women's Football Championship and determined the CONMEBOL's single qualifier for the 1995 FIFA Women's World Cup.
 Only five national teams took part in the tournament.

 Brazil won the tournament, after beating Argentina 2–0 in the final.